devanshi3006/Devanshi_23BEC057_SequenceDetector/README.md

 ## IMPORTANT COMMANDS
 ### ENVIRONMENT SETUP
-### Checks to see if the Synopsys tools are installed successfully and in the system path.
+### Checks to see if the Synopsys tools are installed successfully and in the system path:
 ``` which vcs
 which verdi
 which dc_shell
 which icc2_shell
 which pt_shell
 ```
-### Shows the graphical user interface, Verdi, ICC2 shell, or Design Compiler shell.
+### Shows the graphical user interface, Verdi, ICC2 shell, or Design Compiler shell:
 ``` verdi
 icc2_shell
 dc_shell